bytecodealliance/javy/docs/contributing-architecture.md

 #### When to add a Cargo feature

-You should gate your feature by a Cargo feature if:
+You should consider gating your feature by a Cargo feature when:

-- Your feature requires additional dependencies that would not otherwise be required.
-- Your feature would otherwise increase the size of the produced Wasm module.
+- Your feature would materially increase the size of the produced Wasm module.
 - Your feature requires enabling additional features in the `quickjs-wasm-rs` crate.

+These are guidelines and we're willing to discuss if a feature needs to be gated by a Cargo feature on a case-by-case basis.

 ### `javy-apis`